CelestinaDragoni/mondo-palette-generator/readme.md

 For example,

 Included in the `examples/` folder is, what I believe to be (I couldn't find it anywhere), the first ever consolidated palette of **The Legend of Zelda: A Link to the Past (Kamigami no Triforce)**.
-This is an example of a game with *lots* of colors and no real way of being able to consolidate them or infer (consider the SNES has a 15-bit color range).
+This is an example of a game with *lots* of colors and no real way of being able to consolidate them or infer (consider that the SNES has a 15-bit color range).
 Using this tool you can do this.

 ## What You Need
 - NodeJS 12 or 14